 Being an expert at dodging the “when are you coming for a visit?” question.
 If cornered, don’t mention the lack of vacation time or the price of plane tickets.
 Just promise you will come… eventually.

-Being used to answer to different versions of your first name.
+Being used to answering to different versions of your first name.
 I can be “Juliette” or “Juliet.”
-Those with a hard-to-pronounce first name will get used to correcting people and answering to mispronounced versions.
+Those with a hard-to-pronounce first name will get used to correcting people and answering mispronounced versions.